-You’re probably reading this article because you have experienced the Kernel security check failure—or someone you know has.
+You’re probably reading this article because you or someone you know has experienced the Kernel security check failure.
 The blue screen of death signals the error.

 The error message comes suddenly and effectively shuts down the computer.
-This is done to prevent further damage that could occur if the error isn’t fixed suddenly.
+This prevents further damage if the error isn’t fixed suddenly.

 Some situations in which people have reported experiencing the Kernel security check failure include: